AI-Hypercomputer/xpk/README.md

 and a manifest with PersistentVolume and PersistentVolumeClaim that mounts to the Filestore.
 To learn how to properly set up PersistentVolume and PersistentVolumeClaim visit [GKE Filestore documentation](https://cloud.google.com/filestore/docs/csi-driver#access)

-Once it's ready user can define

-`--type` - defines a type of a storage, currently xpk supports `gcsfuse` only.
-`--auto-mount` - if set to true means that all workloads should have a given storage mounted by default.
-`--mount-point` - defines the path on which a given storage should be mounted for a workload.
-`--manifest` - defines the path to manifest which contains PersistentVolue and PersistentVolumeClaim definitions
+Creating Filestore storage and attaching it to workload can be achieved in two steps:

-* Create a simple Storage
+* Create a simple Storage, that attaches existing filestore instance to your workloads.

     ```shell
-    python3 xpk.py storage create test-storage --project=$PROJECT
+    python3 xpk.py storage create fs-storage-attach --project=$PROJECT
-    --cluster=xpk-test --type=gcsfuse --auto-mount=false \
+    --cluster=xpk-test --type=gcpfilestore --auto-mount=false \
     --mount-point='/test-mount-point' --readonly=false \
-    --manifest='pv-pvc-auto-mount.yaml'
+    --manifest='examples/manifest-attach.yaml'
     ```

 * Create a simple Workload with Storage attached